Skill-IssueSquad/clinic/README.md

 We used Postman to test our different API endpoints.

-> ⚠️: **Note:** Use any rout with the appropreiate request to test them, an example is provided below.
+> ⚠️: **Note:** Use any route with the appropriate request to test them through postman, an example is provided below.

 ![Example of a Postman test](image.png)